Resources for Housing

 Call 415-282-6622 or visit website for schedule.

-The Bill Sorro Housing Program (a program of the Veterans Equity Center) offers application assistance for affordable housing opportunities, tenant counseling and housing case management, as well as other education and advocacy services.
+The Bill Sorro Housing Program offers application assistance for affordable housing opportunities, tenant counseling and housing case management, as well as other education and advocacy services.

 Tenants Together is a statewide agency working to improve the lives of California’s tenants through education, organizing and advocacy.